samberthol/bigquery-machinelearning/README.md

 - Predict sales for the top trending products
 - Recommend products based on the previous purchases and most sold products

-We will be choosing our training models as per the recommended Selection guide proposed by Google
+We will be choosing our training models as per the recommended [Selection guide](https://cloud.google.com/bigquery/docs/bqml-introduction#model_selection_guide) proposed by Google
 ![diagram](https://cloud.google.com/static/bigquery/images/ml-model-cheatsheet.svg)

 ## Architecture Design

 ## Components
-This project mainly relies on Google Cloud Bigquery.
+This project mainly relies on Google Cloud [BigQuery](https://cloud.google.com/bigquery/docs/introduction).
 It uses a copy of `bigquery-public-data.thelook_ecommerce` locally in the newly created project to host views and models.

 We also use Vertex AI for Generative AI and use the `text-bison` model as an LLM to generate article descriptions.